Many ask: why do i have acne and how to get rid of it? Some useful acne basics before you start your acne treatment.

 Acne is a common skin condition which affects 80% to 90% of the population.
-It takes different forms and varies in severity from one person to another, often changing as the patient ages.Despite the fact that it most often appears in adolescence, it can appear as early as the age of nine and continue till the age of 35 or 40, and it can even affect infants for a limited number of weeks.
-Men usually have worse cases of acne than women, but the condition lasts longer in women than in men.￼Acne appears in different degrees of severity.
+It takes different forms and varies in severity from one person to another.Despite the fact that it most often appears in adolescence, acne can appear as early as the age of 9 and continue until the age of 35 or 40.Acne severity and type is often changing when we grow older.

 The main cause of acne (from adolescence onward) is overactivity and blocking of the sebaceous glands.
-These glands are present in the skin from birth, but in adolescence, as a result of the increased production of male sex hormones called androgens, the glands grow and produce a large quantity of an oily substance known as sebum.
+These glands are present in the skin from birth.
+In adolescence, as a result of the increased production of male sex hormones called androgens, these glands grow and produce a large quantity of an oily substance known as sebum.
 Androgens are present in both men and women, and most acne sufferers have normal levels of these hormones in their blood.

-Sebaceous glands which have grown rapidly and produce large quantities of sebum are liable to become blocked and to produce comedos (blackheads).
+Sebaceous glands which have grown rapidly and produce large quantities of sebum are liable to become blocked and to produce comedones (blackheads).
 When the upper surface of the comedo is exposed to the air it oxidizes and turns black.
 When not exposed to the air, it has the appearance of a small white gland or fat deposit under the skin.